top of page

 Eligibility: Be a current or rising high school freshman, sophomore, junior, or senior during the academic year prior to your summer program and show evidence of good academic standing, with at least a 2.0 GPA

-The Georgetown University's Entrepreneurship Academy is a two-week intensive program that provides a comprehensive exploration of entrepreneurship, including choosing a start-up, prototype testing, market research, social innovation, and the nuances of global business operations.
-The curriculum is designed to bridge theory with practical application, teaching you the essentials of design thinking and brainstorming to transform your ideas into viable, promising business plans.
+Georgetown University's Entrepreneurship Academy is a two-week program that explores entrepreneurship, including choosing a start-up, prototype testing, market research, social innovation, and the nuances of global business operations.
+The curriculum is designed to bridge theory with practical application, teaching you the essentials of design thinking and brainstorming to transform your ideas into viable business plans.
 You will work in teams to prepare for a final pitch competition, simulating real-world business planning and presentation scenarios.
+You'll benefit from guest lectures and engage in discussions.
+Upon successful completion, you will receive a Certificate of Participation.

 Location: Online